 OVERVIEW: The Lefkofsky Family Foundation supports medical research toward prevention or cures for diseases.
-The outfit, created by Groupon founder Eric Lefkofsky and his wife Liz, doesn’t name specific diseases of interest, but cancer seems to be a frontrunner.
+While the foundation does not name any specific diseases of interest, cancer seems to be a major priority.

 IP TAKE: While the foundation’s grants may be modest, the Lefkofsky couple have recently signed the Giving Pledge, and take health philanthropy very seriously.

 PROFILE: Described by some as a "serial entrepreneur," Eric Lefkofsky began his career by selling carpets as a freshman at the University of Michigan.
 He went on to create, buy, and sell several companies, which eventually led to his creation of Groupon.
 In 2006, Eric and his wife Liz formed the Lefkofsky Family Foundation, with the aim of "supporting charitable, scientific, and educational organizations and causes around the world."
 The foundation makes grants in several key areas, including education, human rights, medical, and arts and culture.